-Figure 3-3 is an example of the dialog box that appears if an error is detected.
-The dialog box has error information and the option to continue or stop.
+Figure 3-3 shows an example alert box screen that appears if an error was detected.
+The alert box screen has error information and the option to continue or stop.

 Figure 3-3.
-Dialog Box with Error Information
+Alert Box with Error Information

-6. Record the error information.
-Whenever a dialog box appears, record the information before clicking on either Continue or Stop.
-At the end of the program, if the hardware verification did not complete successfully, a screen appears as shown in Figure 3-4.
+7. Record the error information.
+Whenever an Alert Box screen appears, record the information before clicking on either Continue or Stop.
+At the end of the program, if the hardware verification did not complete successfully, the screen displays as shown in Figure 3-4.